Theo-Coop/Theo-Coop/README.md

 - 👋 Hi, I’m @Theo-Coop
-- 👀 I’m interested in Python and AI
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning AI and Python
+- 🌱 I’m currently using Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me theomantelcooper@gmail.com